Best Mechanical Keyboard Under $100 for WFH 2026: 6 Picks

 Buyer sentiment

-Buyers praise quality, comfort, ergonomics and keyboard feel.
-Mixed feedback on value for money and connectivity.
-Some flag reliability and durability.
+Buyers praise quality, tactile feel, build quality and lighting.
+Mixed feedback on reliability and sound.
+Some flag bluetooth connectivity.

 Quality Tactile Feel Compact Size Typing Experience